Complete our 5 minute Cetacean Conservation Survey here

 All proceeds go back into the Whale Project!

-Persistent organic pollutants (POPs) are one of the three prominent classes of contaminants threatening Cetaceans.
-POPs are used for products such as flame retardants, electronics, transfer fluids, and pesticide manufacturing.
-Over half of the POPs released are used in the clothing industry!
-POPs can be found in a number of marine organisms, big and small, however, they become most problematic in larger organisms due to the processes of bioaccumulation and biomagnification.
-Bioaccumulation refers to an individual organisms gradual accumulation of contaminants throughout its lifespan, whereas biomagnification refers to the disproportionately higher level of contaminants that predators build up as they ingest all other contaminated organisms in the food chain.
+Persistent organic pollutants (POPs) are the most notable class of contaminants threatening Cetaceans.
+They are used in products such as flame retardants, electronics, transfer fluids, and pesticide manufacturing.
+Often referred to as the ‘forever chemicals’, POPs are highly resistant to environmental degradation, and thus, POPs can be found in a number of marine organisms, big and small.
+However, they become most problematic in larger organisms due to the processes of bioaccumulation and biomagnification.
+Bioaccumulation refers to an individual organism’s gradual accumulation of contaminants throughout its lifespan, whereas biomagnification refers to the disproportionately higher level of contaminants that predators build up as they ingest all other contaminated organisms in the food chain.

 In a 2019 study, biologists tested the levels of POPs in blue whales (baleen whales/mysticetes) in the Southern Hemisphere.
 Their study demonstrated that POPs are measurable in high numbers in Blue Whales, however concentrations were notably higher in males, than females.
 As POPs are lipophilic (stored in fatty tissues), females are able to unload significant portions of contaminants to their offspring through breastfeeding.
 Unfortunately this only contributes to a much higher contaminant load in offspring, which could eventually be passed down again, depending on the animals sex.
 Another study on sea lions, relatives of Cetaceans, found that, when exposed to POPs, sea lions had lowered immune function, lowered reproduction, and changes in hormone levels.

-We could not make this Cetacean Project happen without your support!
-Consider making a donation to the Conservancy today, or email firstname.lastname@example.org for information on volunteer opportunities with us and our partners!
+We could not make this Cetacean Project happen without support from both Canada’s Department of Fisheries and Oceans and our community!
+Consider helping us continue this work by making a donation to the Conservancy today, or email email@example.com for information on volunteer opportunities with us and our partners!